WebG1itch/HeapMerging/README.txt

 The program itself is pretty simple to run.
-Simply type 'make' in tesla and it will print
+Simply type 'make' and it will print

 The program will print out the heap in an array representation.